By Alec Woodward and Todd Idler

 In addition to being useful at renewals, these insights can help you reharvest licenses on the fly for assignment to employees who need access to the app or specific features.
 Increasing the adoption of the licenses you currently own is another way to reduce wasted SaaS spend.

-Also, for apps with license tiers, employee who aren’t using the features only available in their current license tier can be downgraded to a lower tier with the subset of features they do use.
+Also, for apps with license tiers, employees who aren’t using the features only available in their current license tier can be downgraded to a lower tier with the subset of features they do use.
 This frees up the higher cost licenses for other employees.

 Gartner estimates that as much as 55% of SaaS spend is wasted or heavily underutilized.
 Effective SaaS management helps you actively — and continuously — manage your app portfolio and spend to reduce that waste.
 All the more, you can use these SaaS insights to align with Finance and other business areas for larger spend management initiatives.
 This will help keep costs in line with revenue while making sure your business keeps performing well.